lewisrodgers/codelabs/domain-wide-delegation/README.md

 ## Separation of concerns

 At the enterprise level, there'll be multiple teams or individuals responsible for different aspects of GCP and G Suite administration.
-Which means, there's going to be some level of coordination when it comes to the setup of DwD for an application that needs it.
+Which means, there's going to be some level of coordination when it comes setting up DwD for an application that needs it.

 Here's an example of what this might look like...